Luzifer/rsyslog_cron/README.md

       - "+%+"
 ```

-The `rsyslog_target` parameter needs to be a rsyslog endpoint supporting TCP plain connections like Loggly or Papertrail does.
+- `rsyslog_target` - needs to be a rsyslog endpoint supporting TCP plain connections like Loggly or Papertrail does.
+- `log_format` - format to use for generating the log line (above shown is default and does not need to be provided)

-The `schedule` parameter consists of 6 instead of the normal 5 fields:
+- `schedule` - consists of 6 instead of the normal 5 fields:

 ```
 field         allowed values